annyadahmani/DH150-ANNYADAHMANI/README.md

 #### Description
 > URL: https://www.joyofbaking.com/

+> This website is called Joy of Baking.
+It is a baking recipe website where you can find delicious desert ideas.

-> basic information about the competitor web/app including the name, the screenshot of the frontpage, active URL(link)
+basic information about the competitor web/app including the name, the screenshot of the frontpage, active URL(link)
 #### Initial overall evaluation